 Cranhill Crazy Church is our version of Messy Church http://www.messychurch.org.uk/ .
 Parents, carers and primary age children come together once a month on a Monday 3.30 -5.30pm to explore faith, get creative, let off steam and gather round a meal.
 Jesus never set up a building or an organisation.
 All he said to his friends was ‘Love one another!’ and ‘Eat together!’
 So at Crazy Church all ages come together, learn to be kind and share, include everybody and learn the Jesus Way.

-Nearly New Sale is open on Monday 9 -12 noon and is always looking for quality second hand goods.
+Nearly New Sale is on Monday from 9 -12 noon and always looking for quality second hand goods.

-Discipleship Lab Young people p6 and up are invited to stay for an hour to share lunch and ideas for next steps after church today.
+Discipleship Lab Young people p6 and up are invited to stay for an hour to share lunch, ideas for next Sunday and some fun after church today.

 2018 Year of Young People